 Screen strain, also known as computer vision syndrome or digital eye strain, is a condition that results from prolonged use of digital devices, such as computers, laptops, smartphones, and tablets.
-Screen strain has become increasingly common in recent years as the use of digital devices has become more widespread.
+Screen strain has become increasingly common as the use of digital devices has become more widespread.
 A recent study shows that over 60% of Americans suffer from digital eye strain.
 Luckily, there are ways to protect your eyes from screen strain.
-In this article, we will discuss the impact of blue light on our eyes.
-We will also review some symptoms of screen strain, and how to combat it.
+In this article, we will discuss the impact of blue light from screens on our eyes.
+We will also review some symptoms of screen strain and how to combat it.

 Causes of Screen Strain

 The prolonged use of digital devices, such as computers, laptops, smartphones, and tablets, causes screen strain, also known as computer vision syndrome or digital eye strain.
 The leading causes of screen strain include screen time, poor lighting, and poor posture.
-Blue light, emitted from many screens and devices, causes most digital eye strain.
+Blue light from many screens and devices causes the most strain on the digital eye.
 Constant exposure to blue light is associated with retinal damage and macular degeneration.

 Symptoms of Screen Strain

 Computer vision syndrome is characterized by various symptoms, including eye fatigue, headaches, dry or red eyes, blurred vision, neck and shoulder pain, and more.
 When looking at screens, we actually blink less often than normal.
 This causes eye fatigue, dry eyes, red eyes, and blurred vision.
 The blue light emitted from computer screens also often triggers headaches.
 These symptoms are caused by the strain on the eyes when they are focused on a screen for long periods, often in less-than-ideal lighting conditions and with poor posture.